aimms/documentation/dataexchange/openapi-client.rst

 How the generated code deals with requests and response bodies
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 When an operation in the OpenAPI specification expects a request body, the generated code will create the request body using the mapping generated for the specified schema of the request body, and expects the data to be available in the collection of identifiers associated with that schema in the runtime library.
+Alternatively, if you specify a file (or memory stream) name for the string parameter ``<schemaName>::api::<operation>::RequestFile('requestBody')``, the ``<schemaName>::api::<operation>::apiCall`` method will use the content of that file as request body.
+You can use this if you want to construct the request body from other data in your model, or if the operation expects a binary file as request body.

 Similary the response body will be deserialized into the collection of identifiers associated with the schema of the response body.
 Depending on the HTTP status code, the schema of the response body may differ, so you may find the result of a valid call in a different module in the runtime library than an error message that is returned for a non-valid call.
+If you set the parameter ````<schemaName>::api::<operation>::DeserializeResponse(<statusClass>)`` to 0 (default is 1) where ``<statusClass>`` is any of the HTTP status codes, or one of the aggregator status class ``'2xx'``, ``'3xx'``, the ``<schemaName>::api::<operation>::callback`` method will not try to deserialize the response body.
+In this case, the content of the request body is available in the file (or memory stream) specified in the string parameter ``<schemaName>::api::<operation>::ResponseFile('responseBody',<callInstance>)``.
+This allows you to deserialize the content into identifiers of your own choice, or to deal with binary content if the method returns a binary file.

 If the generated identifiers have an additional *instance* index, then the request data need to be, and the response data will be stored in the specific slice associated with the *instance* representing this particular call.
 In this situation, you must first call the procedure ``<schemaName>::api::NewCallInstance`` to create a new call instance that you can use to store request data or to retrieve the response data.